 As a Biblically faithful Christian I have found it challenging to tackle this subject more than anything because I probably run the risk of being branded a heretic for even exploring the truth of this matter.
 But how can a Christian who is Biblically faithfully and pronounce truth from the Bible not be willing to address some of the tougher questions surrounding its claims, content, and why we hold it in such high esteem?
 Not that I’m making myself a martyr here but let’s tackle the hard stuff shall we?
 Similar to other posts, this is a topic where volumes have been written so this post will be elementary at the most, but hopefully thought-provoking at the least.

 A quick background of the Bible might be in order here.
 And when I say the term Bible, I am referring to both the Old and New Testaments.
 If I reference the phrase Hebrew Bible, that will refer to just the Old Testament (though faithful Jewish people hold differing views on their own scriptures as well).
 Many of you readers are highly intelligent and know the Bible is a collection of books of different authors (most of them male from what we know) which was recorded in some form of written and oral tradition over the course of perhaps more than 1,000 years and throughout numerous geographic locations, though local compared to a global scale.
 It was not written at one time nor was it all intended to be an eyewitness account.
-It is a combination of history, myth, poetry and prose, songs, stories, etc…brought to convey a remarkably succinct salvation story of a monotheistic God and the people He created, and the people he ultimately saved.
+It is a combination of history, myth, poetry and prose, songs, stories, etc…brought to convey a remarkably succinct salvation story of a monotheistic God, the people He created, and the people he ultimately saved.